ffuf/ffuf/README.md

   - New
   - Changed
     - Limit the use of `-e` (extensions) to a single keyword: FUZZ
+    - Regexp matching and filtering (-mr/-fr) allow using keywords in patterns

 - v0.12
   - New